ahillss/ParsingMachine/README.md

 ```

 #####Enter State Callback
-A callback for entering a state.
 The *from state* is the previous state being left and the *to state* is the state being entered.
 The *fromPos* parameter is the position from before the state was entered, and *toPos* parameter is the position after the state was entered.

 ```C
 void on_enter_state_A(PARMAC_DEPTH stkDepth,